ausev/unit_test_example/README.md

-This is example of having basic unit test setup.
+This is example project of unit test setup with make + cpputest and cmake + cpputest.
+Mainly focused to build good example of unit tests
-It is planned to have 2 branches that shows example with raw Makefiles and Cmake

-Cmake_advanced_example shows example of more test build of more complicated file structure.
-Eventually Mock building will be included as well

-Commands to build tests:
-cmake: run "cmake -DCOMPILE_TESTS=ON -S . -B build && cmake --build build && build/tests/example_tests " inside project directory

-Commands to build executables:
+Tags explained:

+v3_cmake: Example of test building and executing is implemented here.
+This example does not contain main Executable.
+Only tests are build and executed.

-cmake: run commands inside project directory: "cmake -S . -B build && cmake --build build && build/src/out"
+command to build and tests: "cmake -DUNIT_TEST=ON -S . -B build && make -C build all -j$(nproc) --no-print-directory"

+ALL COMMANDS SHOULD BE EXECUTED FROM ROOT PROJECT DIR

 NOTE: this example works with environment (tested on container) which has cpputest libs build with 32bit option.
 Also environment variable CPPUTEST_HOME should be equal to cpputest directory, for example /opt/cpputest